sindresorhus/Plash/readme.md

 Plash enables you to have a highly dynamic desktop wallpaper.
 You could display your favorite news site, Facebook feed, or a random beautiful scenery photo.
 The use-cases are limitless.
 You could even set an animated GIF as wallpaper.

-You can specify the opacity and reload interval in the preferences.

 ## Use-cases

 - [**Random Unsplash image**](https://source.unsplash.com)\